APCUG Logo

 Arlington Email: arlmtgs(at)patacs.org Fairfax Email: ffxmtg(at)patacs.org

-OPCUG / PATACS / WAP Joint Meeting,
+OPCUG / PATACS Joint Meeting,

-Saturday, June 17th, 1 PM 3rd Saturday
+Saturday, March 21, 1 PM 3rd Saturday

 Meeting In-Person and Via Zoom - See Above Banner